-Basic activities Exams (2 partial tests) Practices (2 series) Problems (2 series) Total Maximal score 6 (3 x 2) 2 (1 x 2) 2 (1 x 2) 10.0
+Basic activities Exams (2 partial tests) Practices Problems (2 series) Total Maximal score 6 (3 x 2) 2 (1 x 2) $2 (1 \times 2)$ 10.0

-Complementary activities Help in practices Biotechnological ideas Practice problems Total Maximal score.
-The practice punctuation 0.5 1.0
+Complementary Help in n Biotechnological Practice Total activities practices ideas problems

+Maximal score.
+The practi ce 0.25 0.25 0.5 punctuation

 To pass the subject, the student needs to get at least 1.2 points (out of 3) in each of the partial tests and 5 points (out of 10) in the sum of all the basic activities.
-For students who meet these conditions, the final score is obtained by adding complementary activities to basic activities, which can thereby add up to 1.0 additional point.
+For students who meet these conditions, the final score is obtained by adding complementary activities to basic activities, which can thereby add up to 0.5 additional point.